Biochemistry BS

 Changes in programs in the Department of Chemistry and Biochemistry are considered, refined, and implemented through a departmental teaching and curriculum committee.
 The committee is composed of a mix of professional and professorial faculty, with representation from each of the chemistry subdisciplines and with an associate chair as an ex officio member.
 The committee receives input from a variety of sources as summarized below.

 1. The Chair's office - The chair and associate chairs, with support from the administrative assistant and the grants and personnel administrator, compile an annual report that summarizes many of the direct and indirect measures of learning cited in the foregoing section.
 The chair and associate chairs also conduct exit interviews with graduating seniors and review the results of a detailed written survey administered to students in our senior seminar course.
 A student advisory council reports to one of the associate chairs.
-Portfolios, implemented for the graduating class of 2009, are collected and reviewed in the department office.
+Portfolios are collected and reviewed in the department office.
 Given the chair's broad view of student performance and attitudes, many initiatives for program refinement should come from the department leadership.

 2. Area Chairs - Each of the five chemistry subdisciplines has an area chair appointed by the department leadership.
 These senior faculty members are in the best position to assess trends in their subdisciplines and to recommend changes and improvements based on those trends.

 3. Department curriculum reviews - The department conducts periodic reviews of major courses in which a faculty member summarizes the content of each course and its relationship to prerequisites and to later courses that depend on its content.
-These reviews provide excellent opportunities to review and update course learning objectives in the context of program learning objectives.
+These reviews provide excellent opportunities to review and update course learning outcomes in the context of program learning outcomes.

 4. Individual faculty - As course assignments rotate among the faculty and as new faculty are hired, individual faculty members generate ideas for improvements in the curriculum that are channeled through the curriculum committee.